Java Sealed Classes are a powerful feature and a subpar design

 }

-This means Animal needs to know what Cat & Dog are first, to set itself up, but, each of those classes need to know what Animal is first so that they can use it… it is a circular dependency by design.
-It seems like a bad - it works… just feels bad.
-I likely would’ve not had them extend the interface if it was my call.
-There is a perk to this though, you can force some shared shape in the interface
+This means Animal needs to know what Cat and Dog are first to set itself up, but those classes need to know Animal to use it—a circular dependency by design.
+It works, but it still feels bad.
+I likely wouldn’t have made them extend the interface if I’d had my way.

 sealed interface Animal permits Dog, Cat {

-boolean isTailWagging;
+boolean isTailWagging();

 final class Dog extends Animal {